10 Key Terms to Make Clear in Every Software Licensing Agreement

 July 18, 2018

-By Robb Baird, Associate at McInnes Cooper,
+By Robb Baird, Lawyer at McInnes Cooper,

-David Wallace, Associate at McInnes Cooper
+David Wallace, Partner at McInnes Cooper

 Most businesses – from start-ups to SMEs to multi-nationals, and from private family-owned businesses to public corporations – will use software as a tool to grow: as a customer purchasing it to use or incorporate into a product offering, or as a developer or provider.
 Increasingly, businesses are using cloud-based technologies to take advantage of the critical IT infrastructure and e-commerce tools and efficiencies the cloud has enabled.
 Whether in the cloud (note the authors’ bias: we wrote this article on Google Docs) or not, this software use typically means the business will enter a software licensing agreement.
 Here are 10 key terms that should be clear in every software licensing agreement.